El Molino Viejo: Acquisition and use by the Huntingtons

 In 1903, the mill site was purchased by the Huntington Land and Improvement Company.
 When the Huntington Hotel opened in 1914 on the nearby hill, the land around the mill was turned into a golf course, with El Molino Viejo as the clubhouse.
 The land was later subdivided, leaving the Old Mill vacant.

 Reconversion to residential use

 In 1927, Leslie Huntington Brehm, the widow of Henry Huntington's son, and her husband took over the property, intending to preserve it.
 They hired Frederick H. Ruppel, a contractor who had restored the Mission San Juan Capistrano.
 Ruppel turned the mill into a home with modern amenities, but he made no structural change to the original walls.
 Ruppel also preserved and restored the old features, and where new materials were needed, he sought to maintain the old Mission-style appearance.
 The Brehms never moved into the Old Mill, instead renting it to a series of tenants, including the Doerr, McDuffy and Washburn families.
-From 1954-1963, the mill was leased to the Connell family who were its last occupants.
+From 1954 to 1963, the mill was leased to the Connell family who were its last occupants.